 - 1.0 General: Instructional Coach positions provide opportunities to selected highly qualified teachers for professional advancement, growth and leadership, while remaining in and working with the teaching profession.
-The goal of Instructional Coaches is to increase the opportunity for success of teachers and students by demonstrating, teaching and inspiring excellence in the profession. - 2.0 Qualifications, Duties, Assignment Basis and Compensation: The Bulletin periodically issued by the Office of Instructional Services regarding Instructional Coaches shall continue to be subject to review and revision through discussions between UTLA staff and the District's Office of Staff Relations, as in the past.
-Full-time Instructional Coaches are currently assigned to a seven-hour work day, and an extended annual assignment basis, and are paid on the Teacher Preparation Salary Table plus a salary differential of \$150 per pay period for on-basis time.
-Upcoming discussions shall also cover the methods of compensating and assigning Instructional Coaches who may be appointed as such on a part-time or split-assignment basis.
+The goal of Instructional Coaches is to increase the opportunity for success of teachers and students by demonstrating, teaching and inspiring excellence in the profession. - 2.0 Qualifications, Duties, Assignment Basis and Compensation: The Bulletin periodically issued by the Division of Instruction regarding Instructional Coaches shall continue to be subject to review and revision through discussions between UTLA staff and the District's Office of Labor Relations, as in the past.
+Full-time Instructional Coaches are currently assigned to a seven-hour work day, and an extended annual assignment basis, and are paid on the Teacher Preparation Salary Table plus a salary differential of \$1.25 per hour to be applied to all core hours worked by the employee.
+X and Z Basis are excluded from the eligibility.